Meet our Head Gardener - Tina Hammond

 What is it like being a gardener for the National Trust?

-The diversity – it’s interesting, and it’s not just gardening!
+It is diverse – it’s interesting, and it’s not just gardening!
 Firstly, I work in a wonderful garden, and secondly, like I said, it’s not just gardening.
 We engage with our visitors – there is a social element, which I love.

 What is your favourite part of the Gardens?